domenic/concise-notes/source/_posts/2016-01-15-one-simple-trick-for-javascript-performance-optimization.md

 As of the writing of this post, I was only able to partially document 8 of them.
 I have more material but need more research/more time.

-If you'd like to see what I got and to contribute your awesome V8 knowledge, please see **[V8 Crankshaft bailout reasons](https://github.com/vhf/V8-Crankshaft-bailout-reasons)** on GitHub.
+If you'd like to see what I got and to contribute your awesome V8 knowledge, please see **[V8 bailout reasons](https://github.com/vhf/v8-bailout-reasons)** on GitHub.

 But I didn't make you read all this for nothing.
 In the title of this post I made a promise I intend to fulfill, so here is...